 Spellings will be linked directly to the National Curriculum.
+There is a real focus on the entymology of words, the teaching of graphemes, the ways that words morph and their history.
+It is a more thorough approach.
+We will also make it a more enjoyable approach with mind maps and dictionary and thesaurus use.
 In KS1 spelling teaching will be supported by Letters and Sounds teaching.
 In all classrooms the non negotiable spellings for year groups will be displayed so they are visible to the children.